samantha-roth/Sensitivity_SRedits/README.md

     * `7_SamFig5_SobolEnough.R` produces Figure 5 in the manuscript which shows whether standard Sobol' is fast enough to justify not using an emulation-based approach.
     * Scripts starting with `7_SamFigSupplement` produce parts a, b, and c of the figure in the supplementary material which shows how long Sobol' sensitivity analysis takes using the fastest approach for (a) the G function, (b) the polynomial, (c) Hymod, and (c) SACSMA.

+*Scripts to run for additional checks*
-decomposeTotalTimes.R analyzes what steps of sensitivity analysis take longest and shortest for each method and how the time needed for different steps varies between methods.
+1. decomposeTotalTimes.R analyzes what steps of sensitivity analysis take longest and shortest for each method and how the time needed for different steps varies between methods.

-Hymod.R and sacSma.R are the two hydro models. arnosubbiano.rda and SacSma_dataframe are the corresponding data required to run the two hydro models. sobol_indices_boot.R is a function that allows bootstrapping using sensobol package.
+arnosubbiano.rda and SacSma_dataframe are the corresponding data required to run the two hydro models.

 The folder Ranking_Data includes all the required data.
 You may compare your running results with these data, but notice that the recorded sample sizes, running time and sensitivity indices won't be the same because of random seeds and different computational environments.
 However you should get similar figures (compare with the figures in New_Figures folder).